- Download our Moving to Qatar Guide (PDF)

 Given that treatment costs can accumulate quickly, expats are advised to have some sort of health insurance.
 When exploring various health insurance programmes, expats should check what each one encompasses and ensure the extent of their coverage.

-Expats moving to Qatar should make an effort to have their sponsor/employer include private health insurance in their contract.
+Expats moving to Qatar should try to have their sponsor/employer include private health insurance in their contract.
 This coverage, in addition to the basic health card, will ensure that all their healthcare concerns are covered while living in Qatar.

 Pharmacies and medicines in Qatar